aws-samples/eks-workshop-v2/website/docs/networking/vpc-cni/security-groups-for-pods/using-rds.md

 $ export CATALOG_RDS_PASSWORD=$(aws ssm get-parameter --name $EKS_CLUSTER_NAME-catalog-db --region $AWS_REGION --query "Parameter.Value" --output text --with-decryption)
 ```

-The first step in this process is to re-configure the catalog service to use an Amazon RDS dabase that has already been created.
+The first step in this process is to re-configure the catalog service to use an Amazon RDS database that has already been created.
 The application loads most of its configuration from a ConfigMap, let's take look at it:

 ```bash
 $ kubectl -n catalog get -o yaml cm catalog